 Our example settlement period starts on Feb 20th and runs through to Mar 06th.

-As you see below, A2X splits the settlement so that the correct settlement data is allocated to February and the correct settlement data is allocated to March.
+As you see below, A2X splits the settlement, so the correct settlement data is allocated to February and the correct settlement data is allocated to March.

 In our example, the split would be as follows: